oopanuga/Seo-Pack/README.md

 The Html SEO Helper methods are extension methods of the ASP.Net MVC HtmlHelper class.
 These render SEO compliant html tags according to the recommendations defined in the [MOZ SEO Cheat Sheet](https://d2eeipcrcdle6.cloudfront.net/seo-cheat-sheet.pdf) for Web developers.

 The Url SEO Helper methods are extension methods of the ASP.Net MVC UrlHelper class.
 These generate outbound Route and Action Canonical Urls based on a predefined set of url policies.
 Url policies are also applied to inbound urls via the RedirectToSeoFriendlyUrlAttribute filter.
 So you end up with a consistent set of url policies that apply to both inbound and outbound urls.
-The concept of url policies was inspired by an awesome called [Canonicalize](https://github.com/schourode/canonicalize).
+The concept of url policies was inspired by an awesome library called [Canonicalize](https://github.com/schourode/canonicalize).

 At the heart of creating Canonical Urls is the CanonicalUrl class.
 The class runs a url through the url policies and ensures that the resultant url is one that conforms to these url policies.